“He sees you when you’re sleeping

 Tracking you based on your mail: Just about every branch of the government—from the Postal Service to the Treasury Department and every agency in between—now has its own surveillance sector, authorized to spy on the American people.
 For instance, the U.S. Postal Service, which has been photographing the exterior of every piece of paper mail for the past 20 years, is also spying on Americans’ texts, emails and social media posts.
 Headed up by the Postal Service’s law enforcement division, the Internet Covert Operations Program (iCOP) is reportedly using facial recognition technology, combined with fake online identities, to ferret out potential troublemakers with “inflammatory” posts.
 The agency claims the online surveillance, which falls outside its conventional job scope of processing and delivering paper mail, is necessary to help postal workers avoid “potentially volatile situations.”

-Constitutional attorney and author John W. Whitehead is founder and president The Rutherford Institute.
-His books Battlefield America: The War on the American People and A Government of Wolves: The Emerging American Police State are available at www.amazon.com.
-He can be contacted at [email protected].
-Nisha Whitehead is the Executive Director of The Rutherford Institute.
-Information about The Rutherford Institute is available at www.rutherford.org.
-Reproduced with permission.
-Original here.
+Constitutional attorney and author John W. Whitehead is founder and president of The Rutherford Institute.
+His most recent books are the best-selling Battlefield America: The War on the American People, the award-winning A Government of Wolves: The Emerging American Police State, and a debut dystopian fiction novel, The Erik Blair Diaries.
+Whitehead can be contacted at [email protected].